Downtown Paris Master Plan: The Downtown Dig

 It says there will be a closure from the Nith River bridge to north of William St. How will people get from east Paris (Willow, Walnut etc.) to the North end?
 Will some access be made available?

-Gregg Thomad asked about 1 month ago
+Gregg Thomad asked 9 months ago

 Thank you for your question.
 The construction schedule will be finalized once the contractor is selected in early 2025, but in short, the closures are expected to occur in the following order: